kryan17/kryan17.github.io/index.md

 <h2> How does it work? </h2>
 Before the party, you will be assigned (or will select) one of the <a href="https://kryan17.github.io/characters">available characters</a>.

+At the time of the event, the host will lead you through three acts as you learn about the crime committed and gather clues to solve the mystery.